vika-v-v/website-change-monitor/README.md

 ## Prerequisites
 - You have Python installed.
-- You have a common email-Adress, like gmail, icloid; you cannot use a company-specific email for that because of the ports used to send an email.
+- You have one of the following email-addresses: gmail, outlook, icloud, yahoo.
+If you don't, use step 10 to add your provider.

 ---